Frequently Asked Questions for Internship Applicants

 What are the living arrangements for interns?

 Our philosophy at Uganda Village Project is to serve the rural villages where poverty and need is the greatest.
-Most interns will stay in local housing in the rural village community where they will be working.
+Interns will stay in local housing in the rural village community where they will be working.
 All housing is inspected prior to the team’s arrival for safety and security.
 Ugandan houses used for hosting teams typically have large padlocks and bars on the windows and are quite safe, but we recommend not leaving out valuable items and using our lockbox for added security.
 Please note that the villages in which we work do not have running water, and many will not have electricity.
 The most common setup is to have latrines near the house, a shower area where you can bathe with a basin and water, and a borehole in the community that you will share to acquire water.
 Ugandan people are very friendly hosts and most of them welcome international visitors.
-We occasionally hire local cooks to help with the meals.
+Often teams will hire local cooks to help with the meals.
 Neighbors will often offer to help with cooking or laundry (after laughing at our way of doing things!).

 Does UVP provide bedding / sheets?

 No, UVP does not provide bedding or sheets.
-UVP provides a mattress and encourages all interns to bring sheets and a lightweight sleeping bag/blanket/sheet for covers.
+UVP provides a mattress and mosquito net, but encourages all interns to bring sheets and a lightweight sleeping bag/blanket/sheet for covers.
 Sheets can also be purchased in Iganga.
 Interns can also bring travel pillows, but can purchase a larger pillow in Iganga.
 Interns should also consider bringing pillow cases.

 What is it like in the villages in Iganga?

-The Iganga district is a district of rolling hills and farmland near the source of the Nile, which provides electricity for Uganda and several other countries.
+The Iganga District is a district of rolling hills and farmland near the source of the Nile, which provides electricity for Uganda and several other countries.
 However, there is no electricity or running water in most of the villages in Iganga.
 Cooking is over a small coal stove, water must be treated with WaterGuard or boiled before drinking, showers are taken with a basin of water, and laundry must be scrubbed with soap and hung out to dry.
 Interns should expect and prepare for this lifestyle in order to live and work in Iganga successfully.
 However, a visit to Uganda can change your life, and we hope that you will be inspired by what you see there.
 Most of the residents of the district are subsistence farmers, some do farming for export or sales, some are small business owners who run village shops that sell dry goods, charcoal, meats, or other products.
 Travel is via bicycle taxi, motorcycle taxi, or matatu (minivan taxi).
 There are very few wild animals in the district, the ‘wildlife’ you will see is chickens, cows, goats, and pigs.

 What is the weather like in Uganda?